przelewy24/p24-mobile-lib-react-native-example/README.md

 ```bash
 npm install
 ```
-- Than, in iOS catalog, to resolve dependencies:
+- Then, in iOS catalog, to resolve dependencies:
 ```bash
 pod install
 ```